corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-enum-evolution.md

 enum class OngoingExample { A, B, C, D, E }
 ```

-Then lets assume constant C is renamed to CAT
+Then lets assume constant C is renamed to CAT.

 ```kotlin
 @CordaSerializationTransformEnumDefaults (